 - Ensure you have the correct account selected in your TikTok app before clicking Open in TikTok

 - Make sure you finish the publishing process completely when using notification publishing

 - If you have a TikTok Business Account, you can select Auto Publish when scheduling your post instead of using notification publishing Learn more

-- Make sure to select Public in Who can watch this video when posting your TikTok (this option is only available for public TikTok accounts)
+- Make sure to select Public in Who can watch this video when posting your TikTok (this option is only available for public accounts)

 Options for Fixing Unverified Posts